yaroot/show_me_the_doc/README.md

-Poor man's doc viewer using flask, python-markdown2 and flask-autoindex.
+Poor man's doc viewer built with flask, pygments and other libraries.